 - a.
-Develop greenways throughout the city connecting Nodes, neighborhoods, and adjacent localities; focus efforts specifically in South Richmond and including, but not limited to, the following greenways: the Fall Line Trail, James River Branch, Kanawha Canal, Manchester Canal, and South Bank of the James River (see Future Connections Map for the network of greenways). - b.
-Coordinate greenway development with adjacent jurisdictions to develop a regional network. - c.
-Collaborate with freight rail companies to develop rails-to-trails projects and trails-next-to-rails projects.
+Develop greenways throughout the city connecting Nodes, Priority Neighborhoods, and adjacent localities; focus efforts specifically in South Richmond and including, but not limited to, the following greenways: Ashland to Petersburg, James River Branch, Kanawha Canal, Manchester Canal, and South Bank of the James River (see Future Connections Map for the network of greenways). - b.
+Coordinate greenway development with adjacent jurisdictions to develop a regional network. - Collaborate with freight rail companies to develop rails-to-trails projects and trails-next-torails projects.